Fragmentation of $\omega$ and $\phi$ Mesons in $e^+ e^-$ and $p p$ Collisions at NLO: Combined Analysis of and Data

 \subsection{Determining the Best-fit Parameters}

-Using the standard functional form in Eq.~\ref{eq:func}, the unknown input fragmentation functions for valence, singlet and gluon are parameterized at an initial scale of $Q^2_0 = 1.5$ GeV$^2$.
+Using the standard functional form in Eq.~\ref{eq:func}, the unknown input fragmentation functions for $V$, $\gamma$ and $D_g$ are parameterized at an initial scale of $Q^2_0 = 1.5$ GeV$^2$.
 Contributions of the heavy $c$ and $b$ flavours are included at the appropriate thresholds during evolution.
-The fragmentation functions of all mesons are evolved to various scales, say, $Q^2 = (91.2)^2$ GeV$^2$ for $e^+\,e^-$ and $Q^2 = p_T^2$ GeV$^2$ for $p\,p$ collision, using the DGLAP evolution equations \cite{Dglap1, Dglap2, Dglap3} for $\rho$, $K^*$, $\omega$ and $\phi$.
+The fragmentation functions of all mesons are evolved to various scales, say, $Q^2 = (91.2)^2$ GeV$^2$ for $e^+\,e^-$ and $Q^2 = p_T^2$ GeV$^2$ for $p\,p$ collision, using the DGLAP evolution equations\cite{Dglap1,Dglap2,Dglap3} for $\rho$, $K^*$, $\omega$ and $\phi$.

-The best fit to the unknown parameters is found by performing a combined $\chi^2$ minimization with both $e^+\,e^-$ LEP\cite{Data,Rho,Omega} and SLD \cite{SLD} data and $p\,p$ RHIC-PHENIX for both hadroproduction \cite{RHIC} and branching ratio weighted differential cross section \cite{Ratio} data.
+The best fit to the unknown parameters is found by performing a combined $\chi^2$ minimization with both $e^+\,e^-$ LEP\cite{Data,Rho1,Rho2,Rho3,Rho5,Omega1,Omega2} and SLD\cite{SLD1,SLD2} data and $p\,p$ RHIC-PHENIX (for both hadroproduction\cite{RHIC} and branching ratio weighted differential cross section\cite{Ratio}) and LHC-ALICE\cite{LHC-17} data.

 The best fit values of the parameters $a, b, c, d$ and $e$ for valence, singlet and gluon input fragmentation functions, with $1\sigma$ errors are given in Table~\ref{tab:inputs}.
-The errors on the quark parameters are about 10\%---similar to the earlier studies \cite{Savinlo}---while the fits to the gluon parameters are much better determined than earlier.
+The errors on the quark parameters are about 5\% or less, much better than the earlier\cite{Savinlo} studies.
+However, the fits to the gluon parameters are much better determined than earlier, with errors of 1-4\% on the fit parameters.
+This is due to two reasons, the first that the $p\,p$ cross sections are sensitive to both quark and gluon fragmentation functions at the same order, and the second that a huge energy sale separates RHIC and LHC data, thereby restricting the allowed parameter space considerably.